Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Biocidal products

-Aim: Clarify the scope of application of Regulation 492/2014 (regarding which authorisations can be renewed in a group application, amendment of renewal procedures/timelines).
+Aim: Clarify the scope of application of Regulation 492/2014 (in particular regarding which authorisations can be renewed in a group application, amendment of renewal procedures, and timelines).

 Biocidal products – rules on changes to their authorisations – Implementing Regulation

-Aim: Update provisions in the light of experience of operating the procedures, to provide clarity on procedural questions, and to ensure alignment with other Delegated and Implementing Regulations.
+Aim: Update provisions (in the light of experience of the procedures), in accordance with Regulation 528/2012, to provide clarity on procedural questions and ensure alignment with other Delegated and Implementing Regulations.

 Aim: Update Regulation 1062/2014, including rules governing the review programme of existing active substances under Regulation 528/2012.
 The main aim is to speed up progress in completing the review of biocides.